New mRNA shot aims to calm stubborn autoimmune diseases

 Summary

-This early-phase study tests a new drug called WGb-0301 for people with autoimmune diseases (like lupus or autoimmune hepatitis) that have not responded to standard treatments.
+This early-phase study tests a new drug called WGb-0301 for people with autoimmune diseases (like lupus or autoimmune hepatitis) that haven't responded to standard treatments.
 The drug uses mRNA technology to target and clear certain immune cells (B cells) that are causing the disease.
-The goal is to see if it is safe and can help control the disease long-term, though ongoing management may still be needed.
+The main goals are to find a safe dose and see if it can control the disease long-term.

 Get updates